-Renovating a home that was once your parents’ is a balancing act between modernising the place and conserving childhood memories, as Egon Walesch relates.
+For Egon Walesch, this lakeside renovation was a balancing act between modernising the place and conserving childhood memories.

 It was a house built in the 1960s as a holiday home for an English couple.
 Guessing from the fact that the wall and floor sections are all the same size I think it came in a kit form.
 It must have arrived on a lorry but I suspect it came from a local builder’s yard because it wasn’t factory made.
 It’s clear everything was handcut.